Mammogram vs. Breast MRI vs. Ultrasound: Understanding Your Breast Imaging Options

 Benefits of 3D mammography

-3D mammograms give doctors a more detailed view of the breast in three dimensions, which is why this type of mammogram has become the standard of care when it comes to breast screenings.
-A 3D mammogram machine moves in an arc around the breast as it takes a series of X-rays.
+3D mammograms provide doctors with a more detailed view of the breast in three dimensions, which is why this type of mammogram has become the standard of care for breast screenings.
+A 3D mammogram machine moves in an arc around the breast, taking a series of X-rays.
 A standard, or 2D, mammogram is often taken at the same time.
 Benefits of 3D mammography include:

-- It can be more accurate for women with dense breasts.
-Having dense breast tissue puts you at greater risk for developing breast cancer and can make abnormalities more difficult to detect on a standard mammogram.
+• It can be more accurate for women with dense breasts.
+Having dense breast tissue puts you at greater risk for developing breast cancer and can make abnormalities more challenging to detect on a standard mammogram.

 For women at high risk of breast cancer or who have dense breast tissue, a breast MRI is often recommended in addition to an annual mammogram.
 An MRI creates detailed pictures of the inner parts of the breast using radio waves and a strong magnetic field.
-Used together, a mammogram and a breast MRI can detect more cancers than just using one or the other.
-But the two imaging methods have important differences.
+Used together, a mammogram and a breast MRI can detect more cancers than either one used alone.
+But the two imaging methods have essential differences.

 An MRI is not recommended as a screening tool on its own, because this type of imaging can miss some cancers that a mammogram would detect.
-An MRI is also more likely to return a false positive, or an abnormality that turns out to not be cancerous.
-False positives can lead to additional tests and biopsies that aren’t needed.
+An MRI is also more likely to return a false positive or an abnormality that turns out not to be cancerous.
+False positives can lead to unnecessary additional tests and biopsies.

-Doctors might recommend some women under the age of 40 begin getting a breast MRI before starting annual mammograms.
-Women in this group may include those with a strong family history of breast or ovarian cancer or certain genetic mutations that increase breast cancer risk.
+Doctors might recommend that some women under the age of 40 begin getting a breast MRI before starting annual mammograms.
+Women in this group may include those with a strong family history of breast or ovarian cancer or specific genetic mutations that increase breast cancer risk.

 Results, faster: accelerated breast MRI

 The latest option for a breast MRI is the innovative accelerated breast MRI.
-This is a highly sensitive imaging method, showing more details than digital mammograms and taking less time than a standard MRI, usually 12 to 18 minutes.
-This type of imaging is a precise way to detect cancer in its earliest stages.
-In most cases, an accelerated breast MRI requires a contrast dye injection to help radiologists see the details of certain structures and interpret the results more accurately.
+This is a highly sensitive imaging method that shows more details than digital mammograms and takes less time than a standard MRI, typically 12 to 18 minutes.
+This type of imaging is a precise method for detecting cancer in its earliest stages.
+In most cases, an accelerated breast MRI requires the injection of a contrast dye to help radiologists visualize the details of specific structures and interpret the results more accurately.
 This scan can also be done in an open MRI machine, providing additional comfort for patients.

 What is a breast ultrasound?